edgarmontielt/Interactive-app/README.md

-# Interactive App
+<h1 align="center">Interactive JS</h1>
-Interactive app with JS
+This repository contains the code for interactive app created with JS